 Maybe it wasn’t “dashing through the snow”, but this particular memory has stuck with me through the years.
 When I think of Christmas and Holiday Spirit, it’s difficult not to think back to the excitement of those kids being pulled through a local neighborhood in a carriage; the closest most of them would ever come to actually taking a sleigh ride.
 This time of year is all about emotions and feelings, spirit, joy and giving, and on that cold night many years ago, I truly felt these things.

-This is the entire story from a soon to be published book: Carriage Capers – Magic Moments Leave Marks on our Hearts.
-Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen.
+This is the full story found in the e-book, Carriage Capers – Magic Moments Leave Marks on our Hearts – Stories of a Horse Carriage Driver in San Luis Obispo County by Sharon J. Jantzen.
 Get Carriage Capers delivered to your in-box.